-Students selecting this degree program will develop proficiency in board drafting and computer-aided drafting.
-Students are able to prepare drawings for manufacturing and fabrication.
-The American National Standards Institute (ANSI) and the American Society for Mechanical Engineers (ASME) Drafting and design standards will be taught and reinforced as students prepare drawings in both 2D and 3D using AutoCAD, Autodesk Inventor, Solidworks, Keycreator, and Mastercam applications software.
+Those selecting this degree program will develop proficiency in board drafting and computer-aided drafting, and will be able to prepare drawings for manufacturing and fabrication.
+The American National Standards Institute (ANSI) and the American Society for Mechanical Engineers (ASME) Drafting and design standards will be taught and reinforced as they prepare drawings in both 2D and 3D using AutoCAD, Autodesk Inventor, Solidworks, Keycreator, and Mastercam applications software.
 They will also utilize Autodesk 3D Civil and Autodesk Revit for the construction industry.

 Throughout this course of study, students will be required to use sketches, notes, technical literature and personal research to complete assignments.

 The Associate in Applied Science degree is divided into three areas: approximately 770 hours of training in required drafting courses; approximately 300 hours of training in required general education courses; and approximately 660 hours of training in specialized related courses.

 The specialized related courses permit students to develop their own areas of emphasis in mechanical, architectural, civil or structural drafting.
 For a more general background, the student may complete courses from each area.